Construct knowledge graph

 Generate a knowledge graph for your knowledge base.

 To enhance multi-hop question-answering, RAGFlow adds a knowledge graph construction step between data extraction and indexing, as illustrated below.
-This step creates additional chunks from existing ones generated by your specified chunk method.
+This step creates additional chunks from existing ones generated by your specified chunking method.

 Constructing a knowledge graph requires significant memory, computational resources, and tokens.